bennyschmidt/dereva/README.md

 ## Usage

 1. The default export of this library is the service module only (built with [`node-service-library`](https://github.com/bennyschmidt/node-service-library).
-You can include this service in your existing Node.js project, or create a server from scratch by forking [`node-service-core`](https://github.com/bennyschmidt/node-service-core) and installing Dereva (`npm i dereva`).
+You can integrate this HTTP service in your existing Node.js project, or create a server by forking [`node-service-core`](https://github.com/bennyschmidt/node-service-core) and installing Dereva (either fork this API code, or `npm i dereva` in your existing API and call library methods).

 2. Add an `.env` file to the root of your directory with the following scaffold: